Olympus E-M1X vs Panasonic GH5

 - More affordable: Was introduced into a lower priced category (33 percent cheaper at launch).

 - More heavily discounted: Has been around for much longer (launched in January 2017).

-If the number of relative strengths (bullet points above) is taken as a guide, the GH5 emerges as the winner of the match-up (9 : 7 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the GH5 comes out slightly ahead of the E-M1X (9 : 8 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Olympus E-M1X and the Panasonic GH5 place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera listing whether the two cameras rank among the cream of the crop.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says little about, for example, the shooting experience and imaging performance of the E-M1X and the GH5 in practical situations.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.